hhelium/Context-Aware-Task-Oriented-Grasping-with-Multistage-Reinforcement-Learning/README.md

 ### Dataset

-Some example of the task-oriented grasping dataset used in this work is shown below
+Some example of the task-oriented grasping dataset used in this work is shown below.
+The dataset is availabe in the data folder.

 <img src="./images/dataset.png" width="50%">